 The North Dakota Century Code directs the state forms management program to develop and implement standards for design.

-Design of a form evolves out of a forms analysis.
+Design of a form evolves out of forms analysis.
 Items determined essential through the analysis are built into the form.
 Items that are not needed are eliminated.
 When the essential elements of the analysis are properly designed into the form it will take less time to complete, process, file, and locate later.
 The data will have greater value, be easy to use, and be more accurate.
-Design principles, properly applied, will benefit every state agency through greater efficiency and cost savings.
+Properly applied design principles will benefit every state agency through greater efficiency and cost savings.

 The basic elements of forms design are:

-Without proper title and agency identification, a person may not be sure they are completing the right form for an intended purpose, or even for the right unit of state government.
+Without proper title and agency identification, a person may not be sure they are completing the correct form for the intended purpose, or even for the appropriate unit of state government.
 Titles also aid employees in knowing the purpose of a form, where to file or locate forms and records, and the relationship of forms to records retention schedules.

 Forms will not be printed on letterhead as a means of agency identification.
-The standard title block saves paper and provides better identification of a form.
-Stationery usually includes names of personnel.
-When personnel change, the letterhead and any forms printed on it become obsolete.
-Unnecessary costs are incurred to reprint the form.
+The standard title block provides better identification of a form.
 No person's name will appear on any State of North Dakota form.
 Unnecessary costs are incurred to update the form when personnel change.

 A title for a form should be as brief and simple as possible.
 Four words is the guideline for maximum length.
 A title must clearly state the function or purpose of the form, and will not use in-house terminology.
 Words such as "form" or "sheet" are not to be used in the title of a form - the fact it is a form, sheet, or card is obvious.